kp255928/Event-Scheduling-App/README.md

 need to type "npm install" in the project folder in the terminal when you first start this project

-when finished your work, remember to do the following so the teacher can see you contributing when grading git add . git commit git push
+when finished your work, remember to do the following so the teacher can see you contributing when grading: git add . git commit git push